minimum-hsu/tutorial-python/lesson-02/README.md

 3. **Type Hints**: Add type hints to your functions and use a type checker like mypy
 4. **Unpacking Practice**: Practice unpacking different data structures as function arguments
 5. **Lambda Usage**: Convert simple functions to lambda expressions and vice versa
+6. **Documentation Practice**: Write comprehensive docstrings for all your functions following Google or NumPy style

 ## Related Resources